Tanja Dezentjé

-Tanja Dezentjé (Tatiana Eleonora Catharina Charlotte Dezentj, born July 8, 1918) was a Dutch woman who fought for the Indonesian National Revolution against the Netherlands.
+Tanja Dezentjé (Tatiana Eleonora Catharina Charlotte Dezentjé, July 8, 1918 – 1982) was a Dutch woman who fought for the Indonesian National Revolution against the Netherlands.
 Her mother Eleonara Kinzler was from Belarus and her father Henri Charles Dezentjé son of rich sugar plantation owners in the Dutch East Indies.
 After the Indonesian Independence she became a diplomat for the Republic of Indonesia.
 She is featured in the exhibition "Revolusi" at the Dutch Rijksmuseum.